smikhalevski/doubter/README.md

 // ⮕ 33

 shape2.parse(42);
-// ❌ ValidationError: denied at /: Must not be equal to 42
+// ❌ ValidationError: any.deny at /: Must not be equal to 42
 ```

 `deny` prohibits value for _both input and output_: